Counseling Psychology, M.Ed.

 About the Program

-- Mental Health Counseling prepares students to work with individuals, couples, families, and groups in various settings, including community mental health centers, hospitals, and consulting agencies.
-Completion of the Counseling Psychology master’s degree with a concentration in Mental Health Counseling qualifies the student to become a Licensed Professional Counselor (LPC) in the Commonwealth of Pennsylvania.
+- Mental Health Counseling prepares students to work with individuals, couples, families and groups in various settings, including community mental health centers, hospitals, schools and private practice settings.
+Completion of the Counseling Psychology master’s degree with a concentration in Mental Health Counseling qualifies the student to meet the educational requirements to become a Licensed Professional Counselor (LPC) in the Commonwealth of Pennsylvania.

-- School Counseling prepares students to work with students, teachers, administrators, and parents in either an elementary or secondary school setting.
-Completion of the Counseling Psychology master’s degree with a concentration in School Counseling qualifies the student for certification as a Pre-K-12 school counselor in the Commonwealth of Pennsylvania.
+- School Counseling prepares students to work with students, teachers, administrators and parents/guardians in elementary and secondary school settings.
+Completion of the Counseling Psychology master’s degree with a concentration in School Counseling qualifies the student to meet the educational requirements to for certification as a Pre-K-12 school counselor in the Commonwealth of Pennsylvania.

 Campus Location: Main